yasomaru/go-sdk/design/design.md

 For user-provided data, we use `json.RawMessage` or `map[string]any`, depending on the use case.

-For union types, which can't be represented in Go (specifically `Content` and `ResourceContents`), we prefer distinguished unions: struct types with fields corresponding to the union of all properties for union elements.
+For union types, which can't be represented in Go, we use an interface for `Content` (implemented by types like `TextContent`).
+For other union types like `ResourceContents`, we use a struct with optional fields.

 For brevity, only a few examples are shown here: